Connecticut's Best Swimming Holes! Last Updated: July 2023

-Sure, summer is a beach thing, but when looking to avoid the heavy crowds, visiting one of Connecticut’s swimming holes allows for just as much fun — whether it’s a refreshing dip after a picnic lunch, a relaxing afternoon tanning by the rock bed or for adrenaline junkies, jumping off high boulders or tubing on the rapids.
-Here is a list of some of the best swimming holes the state has to offer:
+Sure, beaches are a favorite, but when looking to avoid the heavy crowds, visiting one of Connecticut’s swimming holes allows for just as much fun — whether it’s a refreshing dip after a picnic lunch, a relaxing afternoon tanning by the rock bed or for adrenaline junkies, jumping off high boulders or tubing on the rapids.
+Before making a splash, be sure to check the Connecticut Department of Energy and Environmental Protection (DEEP) website for new safety guidelines.
+Here is a list of some of the best swimming holes the state has to offer.

 Mashamoquet Brook State Park